-Purchase Obligations.
-We are currently obligated under a vessel modification agreement with Keppel AmFELS, L.L.C., or Keppel, for the construction of the Ocean Onyx, and three separate turnkey contracts with Hyundai Heavy Industries Co., Ltd., or Hyundai, for the construction of three ultra-deepwater drillships.
-We estimate the aggregate cost for the construction of the Ocean Onyx and our three new drillships, including commissioning, spares and project management, to be approximately \$300.0 million and \$1.8 billion, respectively.
-The contracted price due to Keppel is payable in 11 installments based on the occurrence of certain events as detailed in the vessel modification agreement, and the first two payments aggregating \$21.9 million were paid in the first quarter of 2012.
-The contracted price of each drillship is payable to Hyundai in two installments, with final payment due on delivery of each drillship.
-The first installments for all three drillships, aggregating \$478.3 million, were paid in 2011.
+We are also obligated under a vessel modification agreement with Keppel AmFELS, L.L.C., or Keppel, for the construction of the Ocean Onyx.
+We estimate the aggregate cost for the construction of the Ocean Onyx to be approximately \$300.0 million.
+The contracted price due to Keppel is payable in 11 installments based on the occurrence of certain events as detailed in the vessel modification agreement, and we paid the first three installments, aggregating \$36.5 million, during the first six months of 2012.

-At March 31, 2012 and December 31, 2011, we had no other purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.
+At June 30, 2012 and December 31, 2011, we had no other purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.

 Letters of Credit and Other.
-We were contingently liable as of March 31, 2012 in the amount of \$138.6 million under certain performance, bid, supersedeas, tax appeal and custom bonds and letters of credit, including one \$11.8 million bond that we purchased from a related party after obtaining competitive quotes.
-Agreements relating to approximately \$123.5 million of performance bonds can require collateral at any time.
-As of March 31, 2012, we had not been required to make any collateral deposits with respect to these agreements.
+We were contingently liable as of June 30, 2012 in the amount of \$125.4 million under certain performance, bid, supersedeas, tax appeal and custom bonds and letters of credit.
+Agreements relating to approximately \$107.0 million of performance bonds can require collateral at any time.
+As of June 30, 2012, we had not been required to make any collateral deposits with respect to these agreements.
 The remaining agreements cannot require collateral except in events of default.
 On our behalf, banks have issued letters of credit securing certain of these bonds.